THE WISE-AGER IS IN

 All “wise-agers” (accent on the first syllable) stand on at least seven decades of experience.
 They exhibit traits of both teenager and wiseacre, with splashes of wisdom and wizardry.
 Wise-agers love to listen and talk about and puzzle over almost anything.
 You can check the “about me” page on this website to learn more about what I’ve done with my seven plus decades.

 Connecting.
-We usually meet at Artist Trust, though sometimes we’ve met by phone.
+We usually meet at Artist Trust, though sometimes we meet by phone.
 We often walk down the street to a nearby coffee shop, or we simply walk and talk.
 Occasionally, I’ve met at someone’s home on Capitol Hill, and I’ve had conversations with groups of two or more and, a couple of times, with groups of students.
+My phone conversations have been with people from elsewhere in Washington State (Spokane, Mineral, Issaquah) and across the country (New York City, Los Angeles, and Virgin, Utah).

 A little background.
 The idea Is based on memorable conversations I’ve had in recent years with people who wanted advice or just wanted to talk.
-Artist Trust and I started this experiment a year or so ago without knowing exactly where it would go.
+Artist Trust and I started this experiment three years ago without knowing exactly where it would go.
 Since then I’ve learned that it gives me the opportunity both to meet extraordinary people I hadn’t known before and also to spend time with old friends.
 The conversations seem to matter to each of us.
 It allows for the kind of focused time that feels luxurious but that we seldom give ourselves.
-Each one takes its own course, and the form remains as open-ended as it started.
+Each one takes its own course, and the form remains as open-ended as it began.

 So, come use me as a sounding board, pick my brain, catch up on our lives, or try out new ideas.
 These chats are open to anyone.
 Let’s talk!

-These conversations are possible because of support from the Jini Dellaccio Project, a fiscally-sponsored project of Artist Trust.
+These conversations were initiated through support from the Jini Dellaccio Project, a fiscally-sponsored project of Artist Trust.